Macabely/macabely.github.io/src/content/posts/cyberxbytes.md

 ![image](/blog/cyberxbytes/silent-bypass/Screenshot%202025-08-08%20140959.png)

 Noticed the request was refused by the backend too (**invalid otp**).
 Okay, noticed we got a flask session after the login.
-The server may not even be checking the OTB, and you can totally bypass it.
-I tried to go directly to `/admin` endpoint after the login, thinking i could bypass the OTB without the need to provide it, but i was wrong.
+The server may not even be checking the OTP, and you can totally bypass it.
+I tried to go directly to `/admin` endpoint after the login, thinking i could bypass the OTP without the need to provide it, but i was wrong.
 ![image](/blog/cyberxbytes/silent-bypass/Screenshot%202025-08-08%20141819.png)

 You probably get a special token after a successful otp request that you can use to enter the admin panel.
 The good thing is that the otp was just 4 digits, which is easy to brute force.